shailesh1729/tisp/book/convex_sets/continuity.md

 # Continuity

-This section focuses on closure and semicontinuity of convex functions in normed linear spaces.
+This section focuses on topological properties of convex functions in normed linear spaces.
+In particular, we discuss
+closure of convex functions,
+continuity of convex functions at interior points.

+Main references for this section are {cite}`beck2014introduction,boyd2004convex,rockafellar2015convex`.

 Throughout this section, we assume that $\VV$ is a finite dimensional real normed linear space equipped with a